Close Menu

 You can beautifully embellish your Christmas tree or ceiling with adorable decorative accents made using plastic straws and metallic spray paint.
 Watch the video below, and learn how you can use plastic straws for Christmas decorations.
 A full DIY tutorial is available on Make Film Play.

-Plastic straw tabletop Christmas tree
+Plastic straw tabletop DIY Christmas tree

 Image: Make Film Play

-Learn how to make a simple wall-hanging advent calendar out of a copper pipe at Growing Spaces.
-Place an optimally sized branch horizontally and attach different sized strings to it on which the dates will hang.
+Learn how to make a simple wall-hanging Advent calendar out of a copper pipe at Growing Spaces.
+Place an optimally sized branch horizontally and attach different-sized strings to it on which the dates will hang.
 The dates here are made of copper pipe pieces.

 DIY Christmas advent calendar